Talented actors, choreographers, stage builders, and directors keep dazzling audiences with high quality productions.

 The Tennessee Williams Fine Arts Center is located on the campus of Florida Keys Community College at 5901 College Rd. on nearby Stock Island.
 This state-of-the-art facility is the largest auditorium in the area which hosts a wide variety of productions.
 Locally produced shows can be seen here annually, as well as touring road companies which bring in professional dance, opera, music and Broadway style shows.
 The Williams Center is also home to both the Key West Symphony Orchestra and The Key West Pops, the newest additions to the local cultural map.
 For more information call the box office at (305) 296-1520.

-Though not primarily a venue for live performances, The Tropic Cinema is the very newest theater in town and is run through the auspices of the Key West Film Society.
+Though not primarily a venue for live performances, The Tropic Cinema is run through the auspices of the Key West Film Society.
 Located on Eaton St., the facility houses two auditoriums designed to bring art and alternative cinema to the community.
 They are, however, constructed with a proscenium arch, fly and wing space and the lighting equipment which enables them to present live performances in addition to their primary use as a home for fine films.
-For more information about the society, call (305) 295-9493 or visit their website at www.tropiccinema.com.
+For more information about the society, call (305) 295-9493 or visit their website at https://www.tropiccinema.com.